Nobody ever calls me because something good happened. That’s an unfortunate reality for lawyers in my line of work.

 Every time the phone rings, it is because something bad happened.
 At best, the bad thing is a totaled car and a painful, but treatable, injury.
 At worst, the bad thing is a catastrophic injury or the death of a loved one.
 Empathy is an emotional quality that is a job requirement for personal injury lawyers.
 If I can’t imagine myself in my client’s shoes, how can I hope to tell their story to a jury in a compelling, persuasive way?
 I don’t think I could.

-Of course, I also need to retain my objectivity so that I am able to give my client sound, well-reasoned legal advice.
+Of course, I also need to retain my objectivity so that I can give my client sound, well-reasoned legal advice.
 Decisions such as whether to settle (or for how much) or to press on to trial should not be clouded by being too close to the case.
 That’s why it is a bad idea for lawyers to represent close friends or family members.
-I have been doing this kind of work for a long time, and I think I am generally able to balance the right amounts of empathy and objectivity to get the best results for my clients.
+I have been doing this kind of work for a long time, and I think I can generally balance the right amounts of empathy and objectivity to get the best results for my clients.

 Sometimes that is easier than others.
 Right now we are working on a wrongful death case against an insurance company.
 The victim was hit by a car that was being driven by a DWI driver.
 The driver left the scene and tried to cover up the crime by having his car repaired, but was eventually caught by the police.
 The victim’s family brought a claim and settled with the driver’s insurance company for the policy limit, which was the state minimum at the time.
 But the victim was covered by underinsured motorist insurance with a higher limit, so there are additional insurance benefits available to cover the damages.
 The deceased’s family made a claim for the additional insurance benefits.
 The insurance company denied the claim- it says that the victim’s death was his own fault, so it is not responsible for paying the claim because under Maryland law the victim was contributorily negligent.